ScottKillen/MC-Unity-1.7.10-Supplemental/README.md

 I use the wonderful [Unity Resource Pack](https://github.com/Unity-Resource-Pack/Unity/tree/1.7.10) when I play Minecraft.

 Contributions seem to have slowed on the version of the pack for Minecraft 1.7.10.
-As I play with this version of the game, I have made several contributions.
+As I have been playing with this version of the game, I have made several contributions.
 They are contained here so that others may use them while CyanideX decides whether to include them in the pack.

 ## Using this pack